FidyaRisma/Correlation-for-2-Map-in-Matlab/README.md

-A function that returns Correlation Coefficient, Coefficient of Determination, and p-value from 2 maps (xy data) at pixel level in MATLAB.
+A function that returns Correlation Coefficient, Coefficient of Determination, and p-value from 2 maps (xy data) at the pixel level in MATLAB.

+Only works for arrays that have same size.